MikukuOvO/mikukuovo.github.io/content/post/msra/index.md

 ---
-title: 😊 I'll be joining the M365 Research group as an intern in September, 2024.
+title: 😊 I'll be joining the Data, Knowledge and Intelligence (DKI) Group as an intern in September, 2024.
-summary: Microsoft Research Lab ~ Beijing, China
+summary: Microsoft Research Lab - Asia ~ Beijing, China
 date: 2024-08-21
 ---